-Please note, due to the unforeseen outbreak of coronavirus, it is with a heavy heart but the best intentions that St George’s Hall has made the decision to cancel this event in the interests of public health and safety.
-We apologise for any inconvenience caused and hope to resume normal service with our events as soon as possible.
+Please note, due to the ongoing coronavirus pandemic, it is with a heavy heart but the best intentions that St George’s Hall has made the decision to cancel this event in the interests of public health and safety.
+We apologise for any inconvenience caused and hope to resume normal service with this event as soon as possible.
 Thank you for your understanding.

 Given by the widely revered Professor Ian Tracey, Organist to the City of Liverpool, our organ recitals take place on various Tuesdays throughout 2020, from 12.45pm – 1.30pm.

 Please Note: Tickets for this event can be purchased online or on the door.

 About the Willis Organ at St George’s Hall

 The organ at St George’s Hall was built by “Father” Henry Willis and completed in 1855, It has since undergone numerous renovations, due to modernisation and maintenance.
 The Willis Organ is supported by proceeds from St George’s Hall Charitable Trust.

 Ian Tracey has a life-long association with the City of Liverpool and its music.
 A native Liverpudlian, he studied at Trinity College, London, and at St. Katharine’s College, Liverpool, winning scholarships to study organ in Paris with Andre Isoir and Jean Langlais and conducting with Vernon Handley.

 He was appointed Organist of Liverpool Cathedral in 1980, since which time he has played most of the major venues in the UK, many of the prestigious organs in Europe and has made 25 extensive tours of the USA and two of Australia.